danijimmy19/CrossTraceWebsiteFingerprinting/README.md

   - nlp-analysis: contains scripts for performing cross-trace attack on MockingBird defended dataset.
 To run the script, execute the following command ```python <name-of-script.py> /path/to/mb-def-model.h5 /path/to/paired/dataset```

 ##### Additional Python Libraries Required
+In addition, certain more libraries are needed to run scripts other than the pre-installed python packages.
+The following are the libraries:
 - tensorflow-gpu==2.3.1
 - sentence-transformers==0.4.1.2
 - gensim==3.8.3